 3 excellent freemium model examples for your swipe file #

 With the ins and outs of freemium behind you, it’s time to wrap up and look forward to a successful freemium.
-To send you on your way, here’s a handful of SaaS companies that took their freemium modern to the Moon—and to Saturn.
+To send you on your way, here’s a handful of SaaS companies that perfected their freemium models to generate revenue.

 Airtable: credits for freemium users #